PQSB/blog-robotica-servicio-25-26/p1/README_P1.md

 - The angular velocity is proportional to the orientation error, which is normalized within the range [–π, π].

 The navigation process continues as long as there are target points available.
-Once a target point is reached, it is marked as **CLEANED**, and the next target point is selected.
+Once a target point is reached, it is marked as **CLEANED** and the next target point is selected.

 To determine whether a point has been reached, the distance error is evaluated.
-If it falls below a predefined threshold, the point is considered reached (this threshold helps to avoid oscillations near the target).
+If it is lower or equal to a predefined threshold, the point is considered reached (this threshold helps to avoid oscillations near the target).

 During navigation: